-Our Sixth Form is traditional in the sense that The school is also able to offer students an we offer an academic programme based on opportunity to complete the Extended Project A Levels with a small number of other Level 3 Qualification, which is designed to complement our core provision.
-This project is very much like qualifications. a university-style dissertation, enabling students In common with the vast majority of sixth form to study in-depth an area of particular academic providers, we do not offer AS qualifications to interest and laying firm foundations for effective students.
-Students will have access to over 20 A research at university.
+Our Sixth Form is traditional in the sense that we This project is very much like a university-style offer an academic programme based on A Levels dissertation, enabling students to study in-depth an with a small number of other Level 3 qualifications. area of particular academic interest and laying firm foundations for effective research at university.